 What is Hot Air Ballooning?

-Before you make your decision about hot air balloon rides, there are a few things you should know.
+Before you make your decision about balloon rides, there are a few things you should know.
 First, hot air balloons are among some of safest forms of transportation in use today, which means that you can relax while flying without having to worry about your safety.

 Second, while it’s true that wind is necessary for takeoff and landing, it doesn’t matter how far you go because balllooning uses no fuel!